Make a visual impact by displaying an image behind your site’s content.

 - Image centered incorrectly - Use the Position options to adjust where your image displays on the page.

 - Background image not displaying - Your main content background color may be covering the image.
 Adjust its transparency to reveal the background image.
-(This will also affect the desktop view.)
+(This will also affect the computer view.)
 Ensure your original image is less than 2500 pixels along its longest edge, as larger images may not display.
 In the Aviator family, ensure the Mobile Background Image tweak is checked.

 - Image not covering the whole container - Select Size: Auto or Size: Contain and Repeat the image to cover any blank areas.